Roasting

 Roasting in a Dutch oven

 A Dutch oven creates a different roasting environment.
 With the lid on, it traps steam and functions more like braising.
 With the lid off, it concentrates heat around the food for intense roasting.
 Many recipes start covered (to cook through gently) and finish uncovered (to brown the surface).
+This covered-then-uncovered approach is particularly good for bread baking, where the trapped steam helps the crust develop before you expose it to direct dry heat.

 Roasting in Fond